My Deep Sky Observations with the Vespera (Complete List of Observed DSO)

 List of Observed Sky Objects | Remarks | References

 Since the end of July 2022, I own a Vaonis Vespera telescope for observing and taking photos of deep sky objects.
-On this page, I collect all the sky objects that I visited with the Vespera (currently more than 100 different sky objects).
-This page is therefore permanently "under construction."
+On this page, I collected all the sky objects that I visited with the Vespera (more than 140 different sky objects).

 Note: See also